Azure-Samples/iot-edge-opc-publisher-nodeconfiguration/README.md

 ### Prerequisites

 The application required .NET Core and OPC Publisher deployed either standalone or as IoT Edge module.
+The node configuration functionality only works with OPC Publisher versions higher or equal than 2.2.0.

 ### Installation